With miles of moorland, Dartmoor National Park is perfect to explore on a bike. Discover a selection of the best routes and find one that suits you.

 For those looking for a longer trail, why not attempt more of the Devon Coast to Coast?
 Part of the National Cycle Network, it spans 102 miles between Illfracombe and Plymouth.
 Otherwise, cycle back to Okehampton or catch the bus from Lydford.OPEN IN OS MAPS

 Of course, there are many, many more routes to explore than just those that we’ve mentioned.
 Just bear in mind that you can cycle on bike and bridle paths, and designated trails, but not on footpaths.
 VisitDartmoor has loads more information on cycling, visiting and staying on Dartmoor.
-Alternatively, grab a map and make up your own route.
+Alternatively, make up your own route with OS Maps.

 Do you have any others to add?
 Share your top routes below.